-Academic Unit of Medical Education, Animal & Plant Sciences, Architecture, Automatic Control & Systems Engineering, Biomedical Science, Chemical & Biological Engineering, Chemistry, Civil & Structural Engineering, Clinical Dentistry, Computer Science, Economics, Electronic & Electrical Engineering, English, Geography, Health Sciences, History, Infection, Immunity & Cardiovascular Disease, Information School, Journalism, Languages and Cultures, Law, Materials Science & Engineering, Mathematics & Statistics, Mechanical Engineering, Molecular Biology & Biotechnology, Physics & Astronomy, Politics, Psychology, ScHARR, Sociological Studies, Urban Studies & Plannning.
+Academic Unit of Medical Education, Animal & Plant Sciences, Architecture, Automatic Control & Systems Engineering, Biomedical Science, Chemical & Biological Engineering, Chemistry, Civil & Structural Engineering, Clinical Dentistry, Computer Science, Economics, Education, Electronic & Electrical Engineering, English, Geography, Health Sciences, History, Infection, Immunity & Cardiovascular Disease, Information School, Journalism, Languages and Cultures, Law, Materials Science & Engineering, Mathematics & Statistics, Mechanical Engineering, Molecular Biology & Biotechnology, Neuroscience, Oncology & Metabolism, Physics & Astronomy, Politics, Psychology, ScHARR, Sociological Studies, Urban Studies & Plannning.

 Engineering, Science, Social Sciences, FD R&I Medicine, Dentistry and Health.

 Departments / roles which are generally smaller in overall department size than (1).

 Faculty Director roles (Research & Innovation and Learning & Teaching)

 FD R&I and FDL&T Arts & Humanities, FDL&T MDH, additional Faculty Director roles, as determined by Vice-President and Head of Faculty.